-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\ to \\\\\

-Commission file number 001-41154

-SIDUS SPACE, INC.

-(Exact name of registrant as specified in charter)

-Delaware 46-0628183 (State or jurisdiction of I.R.S.
-Employer Incorporation or organization) Identification No. 150 N. Sykes Creek Parkway, Suite 200 Merritt Island, FL 32953 (Address of principal executive offices) (Zip code) (221) 450 50 ~~~

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Class A Common stock, \$0.0001 par value SIDU The Nasdaq Stock Market LLC

-Securities registered pursuant to Section 12(g) of the Act: None.

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵
+$\hfill \square$ Transition report pursuant to section 13 or 15(d) of the securities exchange act of 1934

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\Box$ No $\boxtimes$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See definition of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer $\boxtimes$ Smaller reporting company $\times$

-Emerging growth company $\times$

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\Box$

-Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🖂

-The aggregate market value of the voting and non-voting common equity held by non-affiliates based on a closing sale price of \$3.30 per share, which was the last sale price of the Class A common stock as of June 30, 2022, the last business day of the registrant's most recently completed second fiscal quarter, was \$22,684,332.

-Number of Class A common shares and Class B common shares outstanding as of March 15, 2023 was 25,272,736 and 10,000,000, respectively.
+For th e transition period from to Commission file number 001-41154 (Ex SIDUS SPACE, INC. ter) Delaware 46-0628183 (State or jurisdiction of Incorporation or organization) I.R.S.
+Employer Identification No. 150 N. Sykes Creek Parkway, Suite 200 Merritt Island, FL 32953 (Address of principal executive offices) (Zip code) (Reg (321) 450-5633 istrant's telephone number, including area code) Securiti ies registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which regi istered Class A Common stock, \$0.0001 par value SIDU The Nasdaq Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None.
+Indicate by check mark if the registrant is a well-known seasoned i ssuer, as defined in Rule 405 of the Securit ties Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file repor ts pursuant to Section 13 or Section 15(d) of of the Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all repo months (or for such shorter period that the registrant was required to Indicate by check mark whether the registrant has submitted electron 232.405 of this chapter) during the preceding 12 months (or for succession). etronically every Interactive Data File req ch shorter period that the registrant was req uired to be submitted pursuant to Rule 405 of R uired to submit such files).
+Yes \boxtimes No \square tegulation S-T ( Indicate by check mark whether the registrant is a large accelerate company.
+See definition of "large accelerated filer," "accelerated fi Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company × × If an emerging growth company, indicate by check mark if the reg accounting standards provided pursuant to Section 13(a) of the Exc transition period for complying with any new or revised financia Indicate by check mark whether the registrant has filed a report reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S. Indicate by check mark whether the registrant is a shell company (a as defined by Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ The aggregate market value of the voting and non-voting common the Class A common stock as of June 30, 2022, the last business da last sale price o Number of Class A common shares and Class B common shares ou atstanding as of March 15, 2023 was 25,272 2,736 and 10,000,000, respectively.
 Documents Incorporated by Reference: None.